wp-plugins/woocommerce-piwik-integration/readme.txt

 3. Activate the plugin from the Plugins menu within the WordPress admin.
 4. Go to WooCommerce settings, switch to "Integration" tab and integrate with your Piwik installation.

-Or use the automatic installation wizard through your admin panel, just search for this plugins name.
+Or use the automatic installation wizard through your admin panel, just search for this plugin's name.

 == Frequently Asked Questions ==

 = Where can I find the setting for this plugin? =

-In admin menu, click on WooCommerce -> Settings, and switch to Integration tab
+In the admin menu, click on WooCommerce -> Settings, and switch to Integration tab

 = This plugin is not working! =
 Please check if you are visiting your shop as a non-admin user.
-This plugin is not tracking any admin activity.
+This plugin does not track any admin activity.
 If it still does not work please contact us using the "Support" tab above.

 == Screenshots ==